top of page

 Phone 507-373-8003

-History Center & Kevin Savick Research Library Open Year Round Wednesday 10 am - 4 pm; Thursday 10 am - 8 pm; Friday 10 am - 4 pm
+History Center & Kevin Savick Research Library Open Year Round Wednesday 10 am - 4 pm; Thursday 10 am - 8 pm (closing at 4 pm June through August); Friday 10 am - 4 pm

 Village Open May - September